 Harpist Andrea Wittchen holds a B.M. degree in harp performance from Jacksonville (FL) University and an M.M. degree in harp performance from the Eastman School of Music.
 She teaches harp at Lehigh University and Moravian College in Bethlehem, PA as well as maintaining a private studio.
 For more than 30 years she has performed as soloist or orchestra musician with most of the professional performing groups in eastern Pennsylvania.

 Harpist Samantha Wittchen attended Eastman as a harp major where she studied with Kathleen Bride before completing a B.S. degree in mechanical engineering at the University of Virginia.
 She teaches harp at the University of Pennsylvania and maintains a private studio in Philadelphia.
-Samantha freelances in the Philadelphia area and appeared most recently at Zoellner with her mother in a performance of the newly-revised double harp concerto, Earth Wind Fire, by composer Steven Sametz.
+Samantha freelances in the Philadelphia area and has performed with numerous regional orchestras, as well as studio orchestras for such recording artists as McCoy Tyner, Olivia Newton-John and Connie Francis and popular touring shows like Video Games Live and A Salute to Vienna.
+She also appeared playing her harp in the 2009 movie, Law Abiding Citizen.

-Vocalist Alexandra Wittchen is a senior majoring in history at Temple University.
-A graduate of the Lehigh Valley Charter High School for the Performing Arts, she is a veteran of the musical theater stage.
-Alex has studied voice with Brian Stokes Mitchell, Charles Walker and Wayne Sanders and currently has several exciting performing opportunities in the works for after graduation.
+Vocalist Alexandra Wittchen, a graduate of Temple University, is a veteran of the musical theater stage.
+Alex has studied voice with Brian Stokes Mitchell, Charles Walker and Wayne Sanders and currently works as Digital Media Analyst at Fame House, a digital marketing firm in Philadelphia.

 Tubist, trombonist, accordionist and toy piano aficionado Dan Nosheny holds a B.M. degree in tuba and music education from the Eastman School of Music.
 A freelancer in the NewYork/Philadelphia area, he previously toured with Maggi, Pierce and EJ as well as the seminal rock band The Violent Femmes.
 Dan can also be found performing as Neon and Shy.
-His current project is to release one new song per month for 2011.
+In 2011, he embarked on a project release one new song per month, which culminated in the release of his first solo album, I Don't Want to Be Your Friend.